-The Misconduct Investigation Committee will provide the Vice-Chancellor with a written report containing a finding.
+The Misconduct Investigation Committee will provide the Vice-Chancellor and President with a written report containing a finding.
 The Committee's report will indicate whether any mitigating circumstances are evident and, whether or not, in the Committee's view, the allegation(s) have been established on the balance of probabilities.
-(Where the view of the Committee is not unanimous, the minority view holder shall include in the report to the Vice-Chancellor the reasons for his/her view).
+(Where the view of the Committee is not unanimous, the minority view holder shall include in the report to the Vice-Chancellor and President the reasons for their view).

-Following consideration of the report from the Misconduct Investigation Committee (which will not be binding on the Vice-Chancellor), the Vice-Chancellor shall determine whether or not misconduct or serious misconduct has occurred.
+Following consideration of the report from the Misconduct Investigation Committee (which will not be binding on the Vice-Chancellor and President), the Vice-Chancellor and President shall determine whether or not misconduct or serious misconduct has occurred.

-(a) Where the Vice-Chancellor determines that misconduct or serious misconduct has occurred, the Vice-Chancellor shall decide whether or not to impose disciplinary action and, if so, what that disciplinary action will be.
+(a) Where the Vice-Chancellor and President determines that misconduct or serious misconduct has occurred, the Vice-Chancellor and President shall decide whether or not to impose disciplinary action and, if so, what that disciplinary action will be.

-The Vice-Chancellor shall communicate his/her decision to the staff member in writing.
+The Vice-Chancellor and President shall communicate their decision to the staff member in writing.

-(b) Where the decision is that the misconduct or serious misconduct has not occurred the Vice-Chancellor may, at the request of the staff member, publish the decision in an appropriate manner.
+(b) Where the decision is that the misconduct or serious misconduct has not occurred the Vice-Chancellor and President may, at the request of the staff member, publish the decision in an appropriate manner.

-(c) A decision not to impose disciplinary action where there has been misconduct or serious misconduct can not be construed as an admission that there was no conduct justifying a previous decision to suspend without pay and any payment for lost salary during a period of suspension shall be at the Vice-Chancellor's discretion.
+(c) A decision not to impose disciplinary action where there has been misconduct or serious misconduct can not be construed as an admission that there was no conduct justifying a previous decision to suspend without pay and any payment for lost salary during a period of suspension shall be at the Vice-Chancellor and President's discretion.

-(d) Where a staff member has been suspended without pay pending the decision of the Vice-Chancellor, then any lost income will be reimbursed if there was no misconduct or serious misconduct.
+(d) Where a staff member has been suspended without pay pending the decision of the Vice-Chancellor and President, then any lost income will be reimbursed if there was no misconduct or serious misconduct.

 MOPP B/8.1 QUT Staff Code of Conduct